cdanwards/cdanwards/README.md

 # Hey there, I'm Dan Edwards 👋

 I'm a seasoned Web & Mobile Developer with a passion for crafting engaging and efficient applications.
-At Infinite Red LLC, I focus on leveraging the power of React Native, TypeScript, and AI to deliver exceptional user experiences.
+At Infinite Red, I focus on leveraging the power of React Native, TypeScript, and AI to deliver exceptional user experiences.

 ## 🛠 Technologies & Tools